zzhangjii/learning-library/workshops/python4atp/LabGuide050.md

 ### **STEP 4:** Get Your Oracle Cloud Credentials

-In order to use Terraform, you will need a few different credentials which can be found on the OCI console.
+In order for Terraform to create resources for you, it needs to know how to access your cloud account and create resources in your name.
+Thus, you will need a few different credentials which can be found on the OCI console.

 - Click the **Menu icon** in the upper left corner to open the navigation menu.
 Under the **Governance and Administration** section, select **Identity** and select **Users**.